Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-• If the Caption Value was Edit when the user clicked the button, then he/she wants to edit values on the Form.
+• If the Caption Value was 'Edit' when the user clicked the button, then the user wants to edit values on the Form.

 The VBA Code